JulieKFurberg/recurrentpseudo/README.md

 #> treat, surv -0.001491879  0.260915569
 ```

-Three-dimensional pseudo-observations can be computed using the
+Three-dimensional pseudo-observations and GEE fit can be computed using
-following code
+the following code

 ``` r
 # Add deathtype variable to bladder data